FTC wants to ban fake product reviews, warns AI could exacerbate problem

 "Review hijacking"

+The FTC's proposed rule would help mitigate much of the harm fake reviews cause.

-For one, it would make selling and buying fake reviews, not written by real consumers who have experience with a given product or service, illegal.
+For one, it would make selling and buying fake reviews — not reviews written by real consumers who have experience with a given product or service — illegal.

 The rule also proposes cracking down on so-called "review hijacking."
 This consists of repurposing a genuine consumer review written for one product, so that it appears to pertain to a substantially different product.